topahande/machine-learning-project-1/README.md

 Obesity (1.
 Yes, 2.
 No): Presence of obesity.
 Class (1.
 Positive, 2.
 Negative): Diabetes classification.

+## Exploratory data analysis (EDA) and model training

-Exploratory data analysis (EDA) and model training are included in notebook.ipynb.
-The data were divided into three sets: training, validation, and test.
-Four different models were trained and their AUC scores are given in the following table.
+Exploratory data analysis (EDA) and model training are included in [notebook.ipynb]().
+In the notebook, the data is divided into three sets: training, validation, and test.
+Four different models were trained using the training set and their AUC scores are given in the following table.

 | Model | AUC in training set | AUC in validation set | AUC in test set | Final model |
 | ----- | --------------------| --------------------- | --------------- | ----------- |